protectwise/troika/packages/troika-3d-text/README.md

 Default: `0.1`

+#### `glyphGeometryDetail`

+The number of vertical/horizontal segments that make up each glyph's rectangular plane.
+This can be increased to provide more geometrical detail for custom vertex shader effects, for example.

+Default: `1`

 #### `letterSpacing`

 Sets a uniform adjustment to spacing between letters after kerning is applied, in local world units.
 Positive numbers increase spacing and negative numbers decrease it.